 5. What can women in business around the world do in order to promote equality in the new workplace?

 Bianca Tudor: First, properly educate our girls and boys on equality and make sure we don’t raise our girls to believe in Snow White fairy tales.
-We need to educate girls to be sharp, determined, to articulate their opinions, to have a voice.
-We need to educate boys to treat girls and women as their equal.
+We need to educate girls to be sharp, determined, to articulate their opinions, and to have a voice.
+We need to educate boys to treat girls and women as their equals.

-We need to involve more men in promoting gender equality and we need to promote more role models in gender equality, they way Canada and the Scandinavian countries have done.
+We need to involve more men in promoting gender equality and we need to promote more role models in gender equality, the way Canada and the Scandinavian countries have done.
 We need more women to work together, to be united, and to set a positive example.
 It all starts with us!